Skip to main content

 Interpreting Results

-The evaluation returns a dictionary mapping metric names to values:
+The evaluation returns a pandas.DataFrame with metric and value columns:

 >>> metrics = model.evaluate(query)